First 'immigrant' asteroid from another star spotted near Jupiter

 Unlike 'Oumuamua, 2015 BZ509 was captured by the gravity of our sun and has taken up in a rather unique orbit.

-"How the asteroid came to move in this way while sharing Jupiter's orbit has until now been a mystery," explains Dr. Fathi Namouni from France's Observatoire de la Côte d'Azur in a release.
+"How the asteroid came to move in this way while sharing Jupiter's orbit has until now been a mystery," said Fathi Namouni of France's Observatoire de la Côte d'Azur in a release.
 Namouni is lead author of a study on the migrant asteroid published Monday in Monthly Notices of the Royal Astronomical Society: Letters.

 After running computer simulations that traced the movements of 2015 BZ509 all the way back to the birth of our solar system, the researchers determined that it could not have been present in that primordial era and must have been captured as it drifted by from elsewhere.

-"If 2015 BZ509 were a native of our system, it should have had the same original direction as all of the other planets and asteroids," Namouni explained.
+"If 2015 BZ509 were a native of our system, it should have had the same original direction as all of the other planets and asteroids," Namouni said.

-The foreign asteroid has likely been in our solar system for quite a while, however, captured when our sun was still part of a tightly-packed star cluster.
+The foreign asteroid has likely been in our solar system for quite a while, captured when our sun was still part of a tightly packed star cluster.

 All those revelations also help inform the search for alien life, which may be in the process of emigrating right now.